Central Limit Theorem for Nonlinear Hawkes Processes: Proofs

 \section{Proofs}

 This section is devoted to the proof of Theorem \ref{mainthm}.
-We use a standard central limit theorem, i.e. Theorem \ref{BTheorem} to prove our result.
-In our proof, we need to use the fact that $\mathbb{E}[N[0,1]^{2}]<\infty$, which is proved in Lemma \ref{secondmoment}.
+We use a standard central limit theorem, i.e. Theorem \ref{BTheorem}.
+In our proof, we need the fact that $\mathbb{E}[N[0,1]^{2}]<\infty$, which is proved in Lemma \ref{secondmoment}.
 Lemma \ref{secondmoment} is proved by proving a stronger result first, i.e. Lemma \ref{midstep}.
-We will also prove Lemma \ref{positivesigma} to guarantee that $\sigma>0$ and the central limit theorem we obtained is not degenerate.
+We will also prove Lemma \ref{positivesigma} to guarantee that $\sigma>0$ so that the central limit theorem is not degenerate.